Tatler's Royal Baby Watch: Archie Harrison, First Child Of Prince Harry And Meghan Markle

-After months of speculation over the birth of Prince Harry and Meghan Markle’s royal baby, Baby Sussex is finally born, abeit slightly overdue.
-The Buckingham Palace announced today at 6:30am (GMT+1) that the Duchess of Sussex had gone into labour at the early hours of the morning, and confirmed one hour later that the baby boy was safely delivered at 5:26am, weighing 7lbs.
+After months of speculation over the birth of Prince Harry and Meghan Markle’s royal baby, Archie Harrison Mountbatten-Windsor was finally born, albeit slightly overdue.
+The Buckingham Palace announced on May 6 at 6:30am (GMT+1) that the Duchess of Sussex had gone into labour at the early hours of the morning, and confirmed one hour later that the baby boy was safely delivered at 5:26am, weighing 7lbs.
 3oz. at birth.

-Names that punters are betting on include traditional names like Albert, Arthur, Alexander, James, Phillip, Henry, Frederick, Thomas, and Edward—though the Sussexes surprised everyone with a name that's completely different.
+Names that punters were betting on included traditional names like Albert, Arthur, Alexander, James, Phillip, Henry, Frederick, Thomas, and Edward—though the Sussexes surprised everyone with a name that's completely different.

 On the afternoon on May 8, Harry and Meghan announced the name of their baby—Archie Harrison Mountbatten-Windsor.
 Archie, which is a variation of Archibald is of German origin.
 The name is derived from the Germanic elements ercan and bald, which means "precious" and "bold", and is quite popular amongst British baby names.
 As for his middle name, it literally means son of Harry.

 Mountbatten-Windsor is a surname used by male descendants of Queen Elizabeth II and Prince Philip who do not have a royal title, and also by members of the Royal Family when a surname is required.

 The where and how

 When the Sussexes made their move to Frogmore Cottage in Windsor, royal watchers predicted that they would choose Frimley Park Hospital in Surrey—15 miles from their new home—instead of the luxurious Lindo Wing of St Mary’s Hospital, where Princess Ann, Princess Diana, and most recently Kate Middleton have chosen to deliver.